Frequently Asked Questions

 Families are encouraged to attend an admissions event in person or virtually.
 Please visit the event page for dates and registration details.

 What is the social life like at Wolcott?

 High school is a time for students to build their independence and expand social connections as they prepare for the transitions ahead.
 Our students readily acknowledge how much they enjoy Wolcott’s tight-knit community and the opportunity to meet students from different neighborhoods.
 Mandatory participation in Wolcott’s robust after-school and extracurricular activities fosters a balance between school and life.

-For a window into Wolcott’s enthusiastic community, visit one of our sporting events.
 Families, students, and friends typically pack the bleachers and outnumber our rivals, home and away.

 What type of tuition assistance is available?

 Each year, we provide tuition assistance to over 50% of our families to ensure that every qualified student has the opportunity to attend Wolcott College Prep.

 It is our philosophy to keep the school within the financial reach of all our families.
 We are committed to working with families to make a Wolcott education affordable.
 If you think Wolcott is appropriate for your student, and are concerned about tuition or transportation, we encourage you to reach out to Rachel Spiro, Director of Admissions.
 Read more about tuition assistance here.